AlGepe/OmniSnippets_JS/docs/generalTips/marketing/research.rst

 .. _researchExample:
 .. figure:: research-eg.png
+  :width: 100%
   :alt: example of a research document for a marketing calculator
   :align: center

   Example of a research document for a marketing calculator.

 It will have the following main sections, which we'll briefly summarize.